jamiemayer/fifty-cal/README.md

 saved.
 On conflict, I.E an event with the same ID exists in both files but do not match, the version with the latest updated timestamp will be kept.

+## Upload

+Upload mode is in active development and is due to be released "**Soon**"<sup>TM.

+## Configuration File
+In order to run, a configuration file is needed with a set of mandatory and optional values.

+The configuration file should be a YAML file with the following fields:

+- `username` - Your email address E.g: jbloggs@example.co.uk
+- `password` - The password to your email account
+- `output_path` - The location to save downloaded calendars to.
+This should be a directory not a file.
+- `cal_ids` - A YAML dictionary with the name of the calendar as a key and the unique hash of the calendar as the value.
+- `calendar_url` - Should be `https://webmail.names.co.uk/?_task=calendar&_cal=`
+  This option only exists for extensibility reasons (probably over-engineering at this point if I'm honest.) and is not used.
+Technically, this can be overridden to point to another roundcube login page, but I am giving no guarantee of this working as it is not tested.

 ## Windows
 Windows is currently not supported and there are currently no plans to add this functionality.